ch0ndawg/its-roasting/README.md

 ## <a name="presentation"></a> Presentation

-At the [demo site](http://nestedtori.tech) we are presented with two options: `roasting_ui_b_str` for the streaming version, and `roasting_ui_b` for the batch version.
+At the [demo site](http://nestedtori.tech) (see an example screencast [here](https://youtu.be/htzNfaGb_R0), also) we are presented with two options: `roasting_ui_b_str` for the streaming version, and `roasting_ui_b` for the batch version.
 As we noted in the [Performance](#performance) section above, the batch version is the much better-looking and more correct version, but it is much slower; it took around 90 minutes to generate 9 minutes of data (where the events are happening at about 10 per second, per node):

 ![batch version](images/temp-batch.png)